Villanova University, Department of Philosophy

 Schedule: Meetings will take place 2-3 times a week in the mid to late afternoon

-Lodging: Cité internationale universitaire de Paris (approximately $900)
+Lodging: Participants are welcome to make their own arrangements or reserve a room at the Cité internationale universitaire de Paris (approximately $900)

 Prof. Gabriel Rockhill